ajadi473/ajadi473/README.md

 ### Hi there 👋

 > I am Ajadi Ololade Paul, a graduate of Computer Science and a self taught back-end  web developer with keen interested in understanding the concepts of Scalable Software development and best current practices.
-Intermediary knowledge in  Laravel-PHP, Python, VueJS.
+Intermediary knowledge in  Laravel-PHP, Python-Django, webscraping, VueJS and AngulaJS.
 Beginner knowledge in C++, C# and C programming language.
 A community contributor focused on building local and global communities in Africa.
 >

 ## 📫 Skills and Interests: